Khaled1771/TheUltimate-CI-CD/Jenkins/readme.md

-# Jenkins CI/CD Pipeline Configuration
+# Jenkins CI Pipeline Configuration

 This directory contains the configuration and scripts for setting up and managing Jenkins pipelines for the Ultimate CI/CD project.
-Jenkins is the core CI/CD tool that automates the build, test, and deployment processes.
+Jenkins is the core Continuous Integration (CI) tool that automates the build, test, and containerization processes, while ArgoCD handles the Continuous Delivery (CD) aspect.

 ## Overview

-The Jenkins pipeline is divided into two main components:
+In this project's workflow:

-1. **CI Pipeline**: Focuses on building, testing, and packaging the application
+1. **CI Pipeline (Jenkins)**: Focuses on building, testing, and packaging the application as a Docker image
-2. **CD Pipeline**: Handles the deployment of the application to Kubernetes
+2. **CD Pipeline (ArgoCD)**: Handles the deployment of the application to Kubernetes using GitOps principles

-These pipelines leverage tools like Maven, Docker, and Kubernetes to ensure a robust and automated workflow.
+The Jenkins pipeline leverages tools like Maven, Docker, and security scanners to ensure a robust and automated workflow before handing off to ArgoCD for deployment.

 ## Prerequisites